Cities and Towns Near Portland

 Over the years, Twality Plains has evolved into the name of the Tualatin Valley.
 Today, whether you hear the Twality Plains, Northern Willamette Valley or Oregon’s Washington County, know that all of these monikers are synonyms for the Tualatin Valley.

 More than a Dozen Cities to Explore, Each with its Own Charm & Personality

-The Tualatin Valley has more than a dozen cities, towns and neighborhoods, each with its own flair and style.
+Tualatin Valley has more than a dozen cities, towns and neighborhoods, each with its own flair and style.
 From bustling urban centers to quaint rural communities, our cities, towns and neighborhoods provide visitors with authentic flavors of Oregon life.

 In an area that is as beautiful as the Tualatin Valley, visitors and locals alike are happy—and it shows.
-As you dive into the guide, you will get acquainted with the wineries, outdoor activites and special events to explore, but also the people who make them so great.
+As you dive into the guide, you will get acquainted with the wineries, outdoor activities and special events to explore, but also the people who make them so great.